dbohlender/canfar.github.io/docs/tutorial.md

 ## Batch processing

-Now we are ready to launch a bunch of batch processing jobs creating catalogues of various CFHT Megacam images and uploading the catalogues to VOSpace.
+Now we are ready to launch batch processing jobs creating catalogues of various CFHT Megacam images and uploading the catalogues to VOSpace.

 ### Configure your batch processing job